supvadakkeveetil/credit-risk-classification/README.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+The accuracy score for the test dataset is about 99%.
+So it predicts 99.24% loans correctly.
+Based on the Classification report, The model can predict the Healthy loans(0) with 100% accuracy, and the High-risk loans(1's) with about 87% (however, based on the recall it missed 11% of them).
+The model identifies the healthy and high risk loans effectively, which is very good as misclassification could lead to financial burden for the borrower but there is a need to consider the potential consequences of false negatives of high risk loans (1's) as it could mean financial loss for the lender if these loans default.